timothyfrasier/beluga_inbreeding_loci/data_preparation.md

 ## Mortality data

-Example of how to count the number of rows where the category for mortality is infectious disease (*note that row 13 is "Cateogry"*):
+Below is an example of how to count the number of rows, where the category for mortality is infectious disease (*note that row 13 is "Cateogry"*):

 ```
 cut -f 13 beluga_mortality_2021.txt | grep "Infectious" | wc -l